aj-vicens/command-line-for-reporters/README.md

 That was just a quick example to show how we can create directories, files, files within directories, and then remove them.

 #### Let's jump in to CSVKit.
 For my quick tutorial we'll be using [UFO sighting data](https://think.cs.vt.edu/corgis/csv/ufo_sightings/) organized by the "R for Data Science Online Learning Community" in 2019, which seems to be based on the work of another researcher who attempted to organize a century's worth of UFO reports from the NATIONAL UFO Reporting Center Online Database.
 [As the researcher explains](https://github.com/planetsig/ufo-reports), the data was incredibly difficult to standardize and is likely incomplete.
 But, for our purposes, this is a good set to explore.

+Let's try and download the data directly from the command line using [`curl`](https://www.freecodecamp.org/news/how-to-start-using-curl-and-why-a-hands-on-introduction-ea1c913caaaa/), a powerful tool that can do all kinds of things, including pull data off websites and servers.

+`curl https://think.cs.vt.edu/corgis/datasets/csv/ufo_sightings/ufo_sightings.csv -o nicar_23_ufos.csv`

 The data contains interesting datapoints for us to search on, group by and perhaps conjure up some story ideas: